Food Safety

 Maintenance of draft beer servers

 The original barrel draft beer quality management system for Sapporo Breweries, the “SAPPORO SEPARE System” incorporates patented technology and Sapporo know-how to separate barrel draft beer server coolers from beer circuits (tubes in which beer flows, such as beer hoses), which were conventionally inseparable, for better maintainability.
 The beer circuits are changed regularly and thoroughly cleaned at special maintenance centers.
-The SEPARE Center’s beer circuit washing machines are responsible for cleaning approximately 80 percent of beer circuits from all over Japan.
+The SEPARE Center’s beer circuit washing machines are responsible for cleaning approximately 90 percent of beer circuits from all over Japan.
 Developed in-house, these machines control washing temperatures, times, rinsing, and drying in a fully automated manner.
-It operates from early morning to clean 700 to 800 circuits every day.
+It operates to clean 400 to 500 circuits every day.
 Microorganisms remaining on the washed beer circuits are close to “zero,” making it a “zero reset” for the circuits.

 The SEPARE server maintenance center and rows of automatic washing machines

-Beer circuits that have been used for a certain period of time are collected and washed within the company’s special facilities.
-The beer circuits themselves are washed at Sapporo’s original automated washing machine, and fine parts are disassembled before going under ultrasonic cleaning for a thorough wash, to become good as new.
+Beer circuits that have been used by restaurants for a certain period of time are exchenged and washed within the company’s maintenance center.
+The beer circuits themselves are washed at Sapporo’s original automated washing machine, and after disassembling and cleaning the fine components, we use an ultrasonic cleaner thoroughly clean them, making them as good as new.
+Furthermore, we provide safe and reliable quality by thorough process control, including daily checks of chemical concentration, cleaning time, cleaning temperature, and air leaks throughout the beer circuit.

 --Confirmation of waste-suppressing effects at the LCA (Life Cycle Assessment) --

-In 2011, the “SAPPORO SEPARE System” evolved into the “New SEPARE System” by incorporating industry-first components.
+After the introduction of the Sapporo Separe System in 2002, the “SAPPORO SEPARE System” evolved into the “New SEPARE System” by incorporating industry-first components.
 This attained a “technological revolution” that reduces the amount of impurities within the beer circuits as much as possible.
-Components include beer hoses manufactured from extremely water-resistant material for more effective cleaning, beer hose joints to reduce the pooling of beer as much as possible, and metal heads.
-The beer circuits are kept clean longer, resulting in improvement in the quality of draft beer provided.
-Furthermore, the construction of separate beer lines and cooler components which could be disassembled and replaced, realized longer use life for the items as well.
-It has also been verified through the LCA method that this system has decreased the impact on the environment, due to the suppression of waste materials when compared to conventional servers.
-Thanks to this feat, the system has been awarded the 8th Eco-products Award for Excellence.
+Components include beer hoses manufactured from extremely water-resistant material for more effective cleaning, beer hose joints to reduce the pooling of beer as much as possible, and stainless steel heads.
+In 2022, the use of beer hoses with improved gas barrier properties will prevent the deterioration of beer more than ever before, and improve the quality of draft beer provided.
+The "Sapporo SEPARE System" is a sustainable system that ensures both safe and secure quality control and environmental friendliness.

 Quality assurance for contract-manufactured products and imported products